Ashkenaz (music venue): Today

 It caters to world music, both local and international.
 Music genres range from hip-hop to Cajun music.
 They also host events focused around Judaism, including holiday celebrations and klezmer concerts.
-The majority of concerts start with a dance lessons based around the style or genre of the music.
+The majority of concerts start with a dance lesson based around the style or genre of the music.
 They host benefits for local organizations and activists, such as the American Indian Movement and Nature Conservancy.
 The organization aims to be a zero waste business.
 They recycle everything and provide customers glasses of water instead of water bottles.
-They have a television program on Berkeley Community Television called Ashkenaz Live, where they showcase performances and history of the performers genres.
+They have a television program on Berkeley Community Television called Ashkenaz Live, where they showcase performances and history of the performers' genres.
 Ashkenaz has a live children's program where musicians play to local children on Sundays.
 The venue has a stage, a dance studio, and a café serving beer, wine and vegetarian food.
 A space upstairs where Nadel used to live is an office space.